Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 **About:**

-This book is being worked on in seperate markdown (.md) files on Linux using [Haroopad.](http://pad.haroopress.com/user.html)
+This book is being worked on in seperate markdown (.md) files on Linux using [Haroopad v0.13.1.](http://pad.haroopress.com/user.html)

 I will only provide HTML, MD, and PDF for this book.
-Others are welcome to make epubs, etc.
+Others are welcome to make epubs, mobi, azw, lit, etc.

 **Putting the .md files together:**